rtraj88/-5143-OpSys-Raj/Threads_Assignmnet.md

 ## 1.Explain the differences between Threads1 and Threads2 using lines from the code and a precise explanation.

+Threads1 has two threads namely threadA and threadB, each with its own local variable(k), ThreadA and ThreadB completes its execution before main method does.

+            threadA.join()
+            threadB.join()

+            print 'Goodbye from the main program'

+Where as in Threads2 we have a global variable(sharedCounter) and this variable is shared among two threads that makes sharedCounter inconsistent.

+            global sharedCounter

+            print 'A:', k, sharedCounter

 ## 2.After running Thread3.py does it fix the problems that occured in Threads2.py?
 What's the down-side?

 ## 3.Comment out the join statements at the bottom of the program and describe what happens.